-When events enter a pipeline they're processed by the series of functions therein.
-At its core, a function is code that executes on an event and it encapsulates the smallest amount of processing that can happen to that event.
+When events enter a Pipeline, they're processed by a series of Functions.
+At its core, a Function is code that executes on an event, and it encapsulates the smallest amount of processing that can happen to that event.

 bar, another one that hashes

-dc=jfk-42 to any event that matches
+dc=jfk-42) to any event that matches

 Similar to the